drjoliv/waypoints/README.md

 ## warp

 Usign a waypoint.
-No subcommand is need to use a waypoint jsut the name of the waypoint(wp <NAME>).
+No subcommand is need to use a waypoint jsut the name of the waypoint(wp &lt;NAME&gt;).

 ```
 drjoliv@mango:~/projects/waypoints$ cd ~/